Individualized Long-Term Drug Treatment Services in Northern California

-Elevate’s inpatient 90-day drug treatment programs come in three phases:
+Elevate’s inpatient long term drug treatment programs come in three phases:

 - Physical Rejuvenation